Was the shopkeeper injured in a recent shootout near Srinagar a militant?

 The two slain militants were identified as Khateeb Dass of South Kashmir’s Bijbehara area, who is affiliated with the Hizbul Mujahideen, and Zia ur Rehman Wani of Central Kashmir’s Budgam district, affiliated with the Lashkar-e-Taiba.
 According to the police, Umar Fayaz, who was injured in the shootout, belonged to the Islamic State Jammu and Kashmir.

-But his family says he was a mere bystander, hit by a bullet outside his on the Srinagar-Baramulla highway.
+But his family says he was a mere bystander, hit by a bullet outside his shop on the Srinagar-Baramulla highway.
 “The police are lying, Umar is not a militant,” said Asif Ahmad, Fayaz’s cousin.

 ‘I have been hit by a bullet’

-Note: This story has been updated to include fresh statements made by police officers.